This page is outdated. Please see COVID-19 Plan to Re-engage for our updated statement.

 However, it’s incomplete to just say “trust the Lord” because He calls us to be wise and take action that we know is correct and loving for our neighbor.
 As we think about others first, let’s start by following the guidelines our officials have given us that can be found in the links below.
 We have done our best at HGC to remain informed and maintain a balanced view in our responses to the current circumstances around COVID-19.
 In light of this outlook, we want to set the following protocols in order for Higher Ground Church.

-We will stop meeting congregationally at the church until April 1st, at which time we will reevaluate under the instruction of local officials.
-We will continue to stream the service through Facebook live and post sermons and bulletins on our website.
+We will stop meeting congregationally at the church until Columbia’s Stay at Home Order is lifted, at which time we will reevaluate under the instruction of local officials.
+We will continue to stream the service through Facebook Live and post sermons and bulletins on our website.
 I want to encourage you to join us online Sunday mornings.
 It is important to continue to be encouraged with the word of God and beneficial to maintain a schedule.

 All events have been canceled until further notice.
 We will be reevaluating the events that we have planned for the coming months to see if alternatives can be found.
-We will decide in April how and if to proceed with events.
+We will decide as dates approach how and if to proceed with events.

-We have asked any other organization using the building to postpone all meetings until April, at which time we will evaluate how to move forward.
+We have asked any other organization using the building to postpone all meetings until Columbia’s Stay at Home Order is lifted, at which time we will evaluate how to move forward.

 As the Lord leads, please feel free to give – online, via online banking, by way of the Planning Center app, or by mail.

 Trust God, who is our rock and refuge, and join the saints in prayer for our nation.
-We received a call from another local pastor asking us to join them in prayer and fasting for our nation on March 23rd.
-We encourage you to join us as you are able, lifting up our city, state, nation, and world.
+We encourage you to lift up our city, state, nation, and world.

 We are trying to provide as many opportunities as possible for the church to interact at scheduled times throughout the week.
-We encourage you to connect with one another via phone calls, lunches (<10 people per the President’s recommendations), and prayer walks.
+We encourage you to connect with one another via phone calls, video chat, and prayer walks (maintaining a safe social distance of 6 feet).
 The pastors and deacons will be calling each person on a monthly basis just to connect, make sure everyone has what they need, and for prayer.

 Social media and the web